onesamket/onesamket/README.md

 ### 👨‍💻 About Me

-Passionate Fullstack Software Engineer with expertise in web and React Native application development.
+Passionate Fullstack Developer with expertise in web and React Native application development.
 Through over 4 years of dedication and hard work, I have honed an exceptional skill set to craft elegant, user-friendly, high-performance web applications using the latest technologies.
 I am driven by my love for coding and enthusiasm for collaborating on open-source projects.

-- 🌍 Based in Adama, Ethiopia
+- 🌍 Based in Addis Ababa, Ethiopia
 - 🎓 Bachelor of Science in Information Technology from Haramaya University (2020-2024)
 - 🚀 Constantly learning and adapting to the latest technologies
 - 💼 Open to exciting opportunities and challenging projects